 Anson Lights – Anson, TX

-Just outside of Abilene, you’ll find yet another creepy and unexplainable phenomenon of ghostly lights.
+Just outside of Abilene, you’ll find yet another unexplainable phenomenon of ghostly lights.
 On a clear night, drive east on US 180 until you reach a cemetery.
 Take a right at the country road near the cemetery and drive until you reach a crossroad.
 Turn back around and face the way you came.
-Turn off the engine and flash your headlights three times and a strange glowing light will appear in the distance, where there was none before.
+Turn off the engine and flash your headlights three times and a strange glowing light will appear in the distance where there was none before.
 Legend has it that the light belongs to the spirit of a woman searching for her lost children.

 The Grove – Jefferson, TX